Disability-adjusted life year: Economic applications

 The methodology is not a direct economic measure, in that it does not assign a monetary value to any person or condition, and does not measure how much productive work or money is lost as a result of death and disease.

-However, HALYs, including DALYs and QALYs, are especially useful in guiding the allocation of health resources as they provide a common numerator, allowing for the expression of utility in terms of dollar/DALY, or dollar/QALY.
+However, HALYs, including DALYs and QALYs, are especially useful in guiding the allocation of health resources as they provide a comparator, allowing for the expression of utility in terms of dollar/DALY or dollar/QALY, or as a rate (DALY/100000).

 For example, in Gambia, provision of the pneumococcal conjugate vaccine costs $670 per DALY saved.
 DALYs can also be used to estimate the 'value of lost welfare' (VLW) as a dollar amount when combined with data on the maximum cost individuals are willing to pay to prevent death, such as multiplying age-specific DALYs by the willingness to pay at that age, summing the values to give the VLW of the total population.
 For example, the total economic value lost due to stroke was estimated to amount to $2 trillion globally in 2019.
 These numbers can be compared to other treatments for other diseases, to determine whether investing resources in preventing or treating a different disease would be more efficient in terms of overall health.